-This past Friday, conversations about diversity was flowing throughout Ness Auditorium when members of the Wittenberg community came to listen and share their thoughts on what it’s like to be African American on campus.
+This past Friday, conversations about diversity were flowing throughout Ness Auditorium when members of the Wittenberg community came to listen and share their thoughts on what it’s like to be African American on campus.

 The discussion was hosted by Wittenberg’s Concerned Black Students and Shades of Pearl as a response to the play that the theatre department performed called “Dry Land.”
 More specifically, they wanted to focus on the raciest joke that was told during the play and the effect it had among campus members.
 There were six students acting as a panel to help guide conversation.

-Prior to the discussion, panel members had gathered responses from African-American students about their experience at Wittenberg.
+Prior to the discussion, panel members had gathered responses from African American students about their experience at Wittenberg.
 One student said they feel called out and obligated to respond whenever a racial issue is brought up in their classes.
 Another student says that she feels like she must whiten herself up to fit in with the rest of the students on campus.

 After the audience put themselves in the places of these students, the question was asked: “Is there diversity in the theatre department?
 Not just with students, but with the art they perform.”
 Silence filled the room until one panel member addressed the elephant in the room and gave her response to the offensive joke that was made in the play “Dry Land.”